 Symptoms of Parkinson’s disease

-- Rigidity (muscle stiffness)
+- rigidity (muscle stiffness)

-- Bradykinesia (slowness of movement)
+- bradykinesia (slowness of movement)

-- Stooped posture
+- stooped posture

-- Shuffling gait
+- shuffling gait

-- Micrographia (small handwriting)
+- micrographia (small handwriting)

 Causes of Parkinson’s disease

-- Pesticides, toxins, chemicals
+- environmental triggers, pesticides, toxins, chemicals

-- Genetic factors
+- genetic factors

-- Head trauma.
+- head trauma.

-Management of Parkinson’s disease
+Diagnosis and management of Parkinson’s disease

 No two people with Parkinson’s disease will have exactly the same symptoms or treatment.
 Your doctor or neurologist can help you decide which treatments to use.

 Medications for people with Parkinson’s disease

-- Levodopa – dopamine replacement therapy
+- levodopa – dopamine replacement therapy

-- Dopamine agonists – mimic the action of dopamine
+- dopamine agonists – mimic the action of dopamine

 - COMT inhibitors – used along with levodopa.
 This medication blocks an enzyme known as COMT to prevent levodopa breaking down in the intestine, allowing more of it to reach the brain

-- Anticholinergics – block the effect of another brain chemical (a neurotransmitter called acetylcholine) to rebalance its levels with dopamine
+- anticholinergics – block the effect of another brain chemical (a neurotransmitter called acetylcholine) to rebalance its levels with dopamine

-- Amantadine – has anticholinergic properties and improves dopamine transmission
+- amantadine – has anticholinergic properties and improves dopamine transmission

 - MAO type B inhibitors – prevent the metabolism of dopamine within the brain.